Nightmare Fuel: That Guy with the Glasses

 - And let's not forget the episode with Bennett The Sage.
-Here's something you may not know: Sage was twenty years old when he recorded that segment.
-And he wrote his own dialogue.
-Think about that.
+(He wrote his own dialogue.
+Think about that.)

-Y: Ruler of Timewasn't very impressed with the horror manga Alivenote not to be confused with Alive: The Final Evolution.
+- Y: Ruler of Time wasn't very impressed with the horror manga Alive note .
 So he decided to make the end of his video review much scarier.
 Granted, it's nothing compared to some of the other stuff on this list, but there's always something about being alone in sudden darkness...

 - The 2011 Holiday greeting was mostly fun and heartwarming, but Vangelous' greeting was... unnerving to say the least.

 - The Internet Personality Vangelus review of Leader-Class Revenge Of The Fallen Optimus Prime ends by taking the movie character's... unique quirks and turning them Up to Eleven.